 - If you get good sunlight in your area, then you can sun the diapers and soakers too once in a while

 - Quickly rinsing the diapers after removal can also help reduce the build-up.
-Do not soak the diapers.
-Only rinse and keep them till washing time.
+Please don't soak the diapers.
+You can only just rinse and keep them till washing time.

-If you already have stinking cloth diapers, here’s what you can do.
+If you already have stinky cloth diapers, here’s what you can do.

 - First step, check if you have hard water.

-Hard water reduces the effectiveness of the detergent and also causes mineral build-up in the diapers.
+- Hard water reduces the detergent's effectiveness and causes a mineral build-up in the diapers.

 - If you do not get hard water, then the problem could typically be either detergent build-up or less cleaning.

 - Do your diapers smell clean just after the wash?
 They should smell like clean clothes do.
 If yes, then the reason why they stink on peeing could be due to the detergent build-up.

 Solution 1: Run a few hot wash cycles on your diapers.